ALCHElVlY/hlna/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This project was designed to help the ARK Discord store "Magma Moe's" in their day to day operations.
-HLN-A assists users in order transactions, and has an array or moderation and wiki related commands for all things ARK!!
-The perfect companion to help new survivors get all their information in the palm of their hand.
+This project was designed to help a survivor in their day to day operations of their ARK store.
+HLN-A assists users in order transactions, and has an array of moderation and wiki related commands for all things ARK!!
+The perfect companion to help any new survivors get all their information in the palm of their hand.

-Here's why:
+Here's what the bot features:
-* Has many features like: craft calculator, ~~reminders~~, ~~order/transaction tracking for shop keepers~~, server statuses, and more!
+* Commands like: craft, and clone calculator, ~~reminders~~, ~~order/transaction tracking(shop management for owners)~~, server statuses, and more!
 * Moderation commands such as: kick and ban, as well as mute(manual ~~and timed~~) and sweep(bulk delete messages).
 * Customisable from prefix to bot command restrictions(applies to the channel), HLN-A can also set and deploy custom welcome messages
 * Fast responses, great uptime, and support for the bot almost 24/7.

 Of course, no one application is going to be perfect, issues will arise and in turn should be reported so that they can be fixed later.
-Be sure to check out the bots documentation to see how to set it up successfully for your Discord server!
+Be sure to check out the bots documentation to see how to set it up successfully for your Discord server, as well as get additional command information!